Westpac 123 Eagle Street

 We sought to understand the broader external community and cultural drivers of Westpac’s Brisbane team, appreciating their renowned community and charitable reach – this has included consultation with local indigenous groups, and translated into graphics and wayfinding used throughout the project.

 The client’s embrace of sustainability and its leadership in designing for diversity and inclusion sets an example to other global institutions.
-Appropriately, we delivered a 6 Star Green Star fit out in addition to aligning the design outcome to the Human Rights Commission Designing for Diversity Framework.
+The project has successfully achieved a 6 Star Green Star – Interiors v1.2 rating in addition to aligning the design outcome to the Human Rights Commission Designing for Diversity Framework.